 The following post is designed as a quick guide for movie studios looking to make their own cinematic universe.
-The post is not intended for you or I (no, we’re mere mortals and not movie execs), it is instead intended for people who wear suits, sign off on really bad ideas and want to make lots of cash!
+The post is not intended for you or I (we are mere mortals and not movie execs), it is instead intended for people who wear suits, sign off on really bad ideas, and want to make pots and pots of cash!

 Does this sound like you?

 If so, read on!

 Below you will find five easy steps to help you create your own cinematic universe.
 Pay very close attention to the following information – it could help you make that next billion dollars.

 How to make a cinematic universe

 Five important steps… so pay attention!

 Step 1: DO own interesting characters that audiences want to see.